Quorum sensing: Mechanism

 For the bacteria to use quorum sensing constitutively, they must possess three abilities: secretion of a signaling molecule, secretion of an autoinducer (to detect the change in concentration of signaling molecules), and regulation of gene transcription as a response.
 This process is highly dependent on the diffusion mechanism of the signaling molecules.
 QS signaling molecules are usually secreted at a low level by individual bacteria.
 At low cell density, the molecules may just diffuse away.
 At high cell density, the local concentration of signaling molecules may exceed its threshold level, and trigger changes in gene expression.

 Gram-positive bacteria

 Gram-positive bacteria use autoinducing peptides (AIP) as their autoinducers.

 When gram-positive bacteria detect high concentration of AIPs in their environment, that happens by way of AIPs binding to a receptor to activate a kinase.
 The kinase phosphorylates a transcription factor, which regulates gene transcription.
 This is called a two-component system.

 Another possible mechanism is that AIP is transported into the cytosol, and binds directly to a transcription factor to initiate or inhibit transcription.

 Gram-negative bacteria

 Gram-negative bacteria produce N-acyl homoserine lactones (AHL) as their signaling molecule.
 Usually AHLs do not need additional processing, and bind directly to transcription factors to regulate gene expression.

-Some gram-negative bacteria may use the two-component system as well.
+Some gram-negative bacteria may use two-component systems as well.